Virdoex/WindowsShell/README.md

 If you find any bug than you can email me at mpd906868@gmail.com. hacking without permission is illegal.
 I am not responsible if You have in the trouble.
+Send the client_tcp.py to the victim and wait until it run.
+It will give a reverse_tcp shell.